Carpal tunnel syndrome: Alternative medicine

-A 2018 Cochrane review on acupuncture and related interventions for the treatment of carpal tunnel syndrome concluded that, "Acupuncture and laser acupuncture may have little or no effect in the short term on symptoms of carpal tunnel syndrome (CTS) in comparison with placebo or sham acupuncture."
+A 2018 Cochrane review on acupuncture and related interventions for the treatment of carpal tunnel syndrome concluded that "Acupuncture and laser acupuncture may have little or no effect in the short term on symptoms of carpal tunnel syndrome (CTS) in comparison with placebo or sham acupuncture."
 It was also noted that all studies had an unclear or high overall risk of bias and that all evidence was of low or very low quality.

 Prognosis

-The natural history of untreated IMNCT seems to be gradual worsening of the neuropathy.
+The natural history of untreated CTS seems to be gradual worsening of the neuropathy.
 It is difficult to prove that this is always the case, but the supportive evidence is compelling.

-Those that undergo a carpal tunnel release are nearly twice as likely as those not having surgery to develop trigger thumb in the months following the procedure.
+Atrophy of the thenar muscles, weakness of palmar abduction, and loss of sensibility (constant numbness as opposed to intermittent paresthesia) are signs of advanced neuropathy.
+Advanced neuropathy is often permanent.
+The nerve will try to recover after surgery for more than 2 years, but the recovery may be incomplete.

-Paresthesia may increase after release of advanced carpal tunnel syndrome, and people may feel worse than they did prior to surgery for many months.
+Paresthesia may increase after the release of advanced carpal tunnel syndrome, and people may feel worse than they did before surgery for many months.

-Troublesome recovery seems related to symptoms of worry (anxiety) or despair (depression), and unhelpful thoughts about symptoms (such as worst-case or catastrophic thinking) as well as advanced neuropathy with potentially permanent neuropathy.
+Troublesome recovery seems related to symptoms of anxiety or depression, and unhelpful thoughts about symptoms (such as worst-case or catastrophic thinking), as well as advanced neuropathy with potentially permanent neuropathy.

 Recurrence of carpal tunnel syndrome after successful surgery is rare.
-Caution is warranted in considering additional surgery for people dissatisfied with the result of carpal tunnel release as perceived recurrence may more be often due to renewed awareness of persistent symptoms rather than worsening pathology.
+Caution is warranted in considering additional surgery for people dissatisfied with the result of carpal tunnel release as perceived recurrence may more often be due to renewed awareness of persistent symptoms rather than worsening pathology.

 History

-IMNCT was described long ago, but infrequently diagnosed until relatively recently.
+CTS was first described around 1850 but was infrequently diagnosed until findings were publicized by neurologist W. Russell Brain in 1947.
 People were often diagnosed with acroparesthesia.
-Clinicians would often ascribe it to “poor circulation” and not pursue it further.
+Clinicians would often ascribe it to "poor circulation" and not pursue it further.

 Sir James Paget described median nerve compression at the carpal tunnel in two patients after trauma in 1854.
 The first was due to an injury where a cord had been wrapped around a man's wrist.
 The second was related to a distal radial fracture.
-For the first case Paget performed an amputation of the hand.
-For the second case Paget recommended a wrist splint.
+For the first case, Paget performed an amputation of the hand.
+For the second case, Paget recommended a wrist splint.

-The first to notice the association between the carpal ligament pathology and median nerve compression appear to have been Pierre Marie and Charles Foix in 1913.
+The first to notice the association between the carpal ligament pathology and median nerve compression appears to have been Pierre Marie and Charles Foix in 1913.
 They described the results of a postmortem of an 80-year-old man with bilateral carpal tunnel syndrome.
 They suggested that division of the carpal ligament would be curative in such cases.
 Putman had previously described a series of 37 patients and suggested a vasomotor origin.
 The association between the thenar muscle atrophy and compression was noted in 1914.
 The name "carpal tunnel syndrome" appears to have been coined by Moersch in 1938.

-Physician George S. Phalen of the Cleveland Clinic drew attention to the pathology of IMNCT as the reason for most CTS after working with a group of patients in the 1950s and 1960s.
+Physician George S. Phalen of the Cleveland Clinic drew attention to the pathology of compression as the reason for CTS after working with a group of patients in the 1950s and 1960s.